 25th North Carolina Infantry Regiment

-Notes: The real Private W. P. Inman, portrayed by Jude Law in the movie Cold Mountain, was a Haywood County highlander that served in Company F, Twenty-fifth North Carolina Infantry Regiment.
-Several of his brothers served in the Twenty-fifth and Sixty-second North Carolina Infantry Regiments.
-See William P. Inman's Compiled Military Service Record (CMSR): National Archives.
+Notes: The real Private W. P. Inman, portrayed by Jude Law in the movie Cold Mountain, was a Haywood County highlander who served in Company F, Twenty-fifth North Carolina Infantry Regiment.
+Several of his brothers served in the Twenty-fifth and Sixty-second North Carolina Regiments.
+(See William P. Inman's Compiled Military Service Record (CMSR): National Archives and Civil War Pistol: LeMat Revolver and Cold Mountain.)

 Site search Web search